Salmomini/OpenMarkdown/OpenMarkdown v1.2/README.md

 ### Lists and task lists
 - Unordered lists only, using `- `.
+- Nested lists use two spaces before `- ` per nesting level (no tabs or single spaces).
 - Task lists use `- [ ] ` or `- [x] `.

 ### Tables